-Foremost, a visit to Kew or Wakehurst is a chance to wander, look, admire and share the turning of the seasons.
-Stay for just an hour, or linger all day, there is something for everyone.
+A visit to Kew or Wakehurst is a chance to wander, relax and admire the turning of the seasons.
+Stay for just an hour, or linger all day, there’s something for everyone.
+Throughout the year the gardens offer new experiences and discoveries, not only the treasures of beautiful seasonal displays but also historic architecture, exquisite botanical art and a range of exhibitions.

-Boundless membership includes annual unlimited access to both locations, making it easy to visit regularly and enjoy these unique landscapes.
-Members get unlimited admission as well as 50% off entry for an additional adult, free entry for up to five children and a 10% discount in the Kew shop both online and in store.
+Boundless membership includes unlimited annual access to both gardens, making it easy to visit regularly and enjoy these unique landscapes.
+Members also get 50% off entry for an additional adult, free entry for up to five children and a 10% discount in the Kew shop both online and in store.

 Year-round highlights at Kew

-The Palm House in summer.
-Photo credit: Ines Stuart-Davidson © Board of Trustees, RBG Kew
+Photo credit: Palm House in summer, Ines Stuart-Davidson © Board of Trustees, RBG Kew

 Built in 1844, Kew’s iconic glasshouse showcases tropical plants (many endangered in the wild) from around the world, creating a fabulously immersive indoor rainforest, humid and dense with vegetation.
 Look out for Encephalartos altensteinii, the oldest potted plant in the world, dating from 1775.